Beautiful demoiselle: Larval development

 The development of the damselfly can be divided into three periods.
-First, the early development after fertilization where the basic shape of the body is formed, followed by the continued development of the body shape up until they hatch from the egg, and finally the larval development of hatched individuals up until the formation of wings.
+First, the early development after fertilisation where the basic shape of the body is formed, followed by the continued development of the body shape up until they hatch from the egg, and finally the larval development of hatched individuals up until the formation of wings.

-The eggs of the beautiful demoiselle are on average 1.2 millimeters long and 0.2 millimeters wide, with a spindle-shaped structure.
+The eggs of the beautiful demoiselle are on average 1.2 millimetres long and 0.2 millimetres wide, with a spindle-shaped structure.
 At the pointed end of the egg are four holes which are used by the male to inject sperm.
 The eggs also have a funnel-like appendix on this which allows them to project outwardly from the plant stem.
-The color of the eggs change from a bright yellow when freshly laid to a yellow-brown or yellow brown as they age.
+The colour of the eggs change from a bright yellow when freshly laid to a yellow-brown or yellow brown as they age.

-Once the eggs are laid and fertilized, the embryonic development of the damselfly begins.
+Once the eggs are laid and fertilised, the embryonic development of the damselfly begins.
 This was first described for the beautiful demoiselle in 1869, and was the first description of embryonic development of an insect.
 From outside, the development of the embryo can be see by a slight change in the length and shape of the egg.
 The upper part of the egg bulges slightly, which the lower part becomes concave.
-Eggs typically hatch between 20 days to one month after fertilization.
+Eggs typically hatch between 20 days to one month after fertilisation.

 In the Middle East, the larval development of the beautiful demoiselle usually takes 6–8 weeks, mainly due to the preference for cooler waters.
 This is somewhat longer than that of the banded demoiselle.
 Larvae continue to develop over the winter, with some metamorphosing in the following year.
 If the water is cooler during breeding, a greater the portion of larvae will overwinter twice, giving a development time of nearly two years (semivoltine development).
 Studies have shown that this might modify the relationship between univoltine and semivoltine larvae within a body of water and clear in the course of the river and increase the water temperature moves toward univoltiner larvae.

 The larvae, like other damselflies, are predatory and feed primarily on other insect larvae.
 This includes the larvae of black flies, midges, stoneflies, and mayflies, and they may also feed on amphipods.
 The larvae will defend themselves against over damselfly larvae, especially those of its own kind.

 The larvae are much more sensitive to changes in habitat than the banded demoiselle, especially to temperature fluctuations.
 Only a few days of oxygen deprivation are needed for mortality to increase rapidly, and even after acceptable oxygen conditions return there will still be a higher rate of mortality and birth defect among affected individuals.
 This is mainly because beautiful demoiselles do not efficiently absorb oxygen from water.
 This differs from the banded damselfly, who have thin-skinned tracheogenic appendages which make them less sensitive fluctuations in oxygen supply.
 The inefficiency of their oxygen uptake is balanced by their choice of habitat, since both increased flow and cooler water increase their absorption capacity.